randoneering/randoneering/README.md

 - Building infrastructure automation, random terminal tools, and occasionally staring at a terminal config for two hours to get the colors exactly right is my bread and butter
 - Also open source, because someone has to

+Looking for someone to build out your infrastructure --->[randoneering.tech](https://randoneering.tech)

 ---

 ### pgFirstAid